puhach/doppelganger/README.md

 # Doppelganger

-This face recognition application allows the identification of a person by their picture.
+This face recognition tool allows the identification of a person by their picture.
 It currently supports face recognition using the OpenFace model and a variation of the ResNet neural network.
 The architecture of the program is designed to be scalable and anticipate the addition of new algorithms in future.

+One amusing application of it is finding celebrities who look like an person in an input image.

 The usage details are described below.